wp-plugins/cleansave/readme.txt

 = Can I remove ads from CleanSave? =

-Not at the present time, the ad revenue keeps CleanSave development afloat.
+Not at the present time.
+Ads help us pay the bills.
+CleanPrint is primarily supported by advertising which allows us to cover costs while offering you content output tools that save paper, ink, money and the environment.

 = How do remove the Print, Email and PDF buttons leaving only the Save button? =